commutatus/awesome/domains/engineering/efficient/frontend_deployment.md

 d1sjyp0cxacal8.cloudfront.net`, open that link in your browser and check if that works.

 - Now the last step is to route our domain `awesome.commutatus.com` to our Cloudfront domain which was `
 d1sjyp0cxacal8.cloudfront.net`.
 This will take another 2-60 mins approximately.
-And if everything goes well, your app should be available on `awesome.commutatus.com`
+And if everything goes well, your app should be available at `awesome.commutatus.com`

 ### Automatically invalidating cdn caches

-- There's one last step, since our app is served on a cdn, any updates we push would not get propagated immediately unless we invalidate the cache of the cdn.
+- There's one last step, since our app is served via a cdn, any updates we push would not get propagated immediately unless we invalidate the cache of the cdn.
 In order to overcome this we need to invalidate the cdn cache after every deployment.
 You can add this script in the `after_deploy` section of your travis file, this will make sure our caches are invalidated after the deployments.
 ```````yaml
 - if [ "$TRAVIS_BRANCH" = "master" ]; then aws cloudfront create-invalidation --distribution-id EJBDNDTRY39BS --paths "/*"; else echo "not a master branch for invalidation"; fi
 ```````